usernamenumber/edx-platform/docs/en_us/developers/source/extending_platform/extending.rst

 There are several options for extending the Open edX Platform to provide useful and innovative educational content in your courses.

-This section of the developer's documentation explains the different ways to extend the platform and provides details.

-The following table shows the different ways to extend the platform.
-Click the name of the extension type in the column headers to go to more details.
+This section of the developers' documentation lists and explains the different ways to extend the platform, starting with the following table.
+Click the name of the extension type in the column header for more information.

 .. list-table::
    :widths: 20 16 16 16 16 16